Extracting Triangular 3D Models, Materials, and Lighting From Images: Results

 \subsection{Geometry}

 \tabViewInterpChamfer \figChamferSynthetic \figKnobLambert \nerdMesh

 Our primary targets are appearance-aware 3D reconstructions which render efficiently in real-time (e.g. for a game or interactive path tracer).
 As part of that goal, our shading model includes tangent space normal maps, which is a commonly used technique to capture the appearance of high frequency detail at modest triangle counts.
 For these reasons, we consider image quality our main evaluation metric, but additionally report Chamfer scores in Table~\ref{tab:view_interpolation_chamfer} for completeness.
 When comparing with NeRF~\cite{Mildenhall2020}, we use pretrained checkpoints provided by JaxNeRF\footnote{https://github.com/google-research/google-research/tree/master/jaxnerf}~\cite{jaxnerf2020github}, which we denote NeRF w/o mask.
 We note that the pretrained models suffer greatly from floater geometry in some scenes.
 To that end, we additionally show results for NeRF (w/ mask) which further utilizes coverage masks and regularizes density, trading some image quality for better geometric accuracy.
+We use the NGP-NeRF~\cite{mueller2022instant} code base to generate the NeRF (w/ mask) results.
 To calculate the Chamfer scores, we sample 2.5M points on both predicted mesh and ground mesh respectively, and calculate the Chamfer distance between the two point clouds.

 While our meshes have considerably lower triangle count that the MC extractions, we are still competitive in terms of Chamfer loss.
 Note that we primarily focus on opaque geometry, hence, the \textsc{Drums}, \textsc{Ship}, and \textsc{Ficus} scenes with transparency are challenging cases.